unclecode/crawl4ai/README.md

 pip install transformers torch chromedriver_autoinstaller pip install git+https://github.com/unclecode/crawl4ai.git
 ```

+    💡 Better to run the following CLI-command to load the required models.
+This is optional, but it will boost the performance and speed of the crawler.
+You need to do this only once.

+    crawl4ai-download-models

 2. Alternatively, you can clone the repository and install the package locally:
 ```bash